kilotone/demo-stream-slack/readme.md

 upgrade express to version 4.17.1 to fix (node:31212) [DEP0066] DeprecationWarning: OutgoingMessage.prototype._headers is deprecated

 installed nodemon, use 'nodemon .\src\server.js --watch ..\nms\Node-Media-Server\' to run with the external tooling

+##Usage:

+Written with nodejs14
+Use NPM install to install dependencies if copying source locally, and nodejs is installed otherwise use dockerfile.